CesiumGS/cesium-unreal/Documentation/style-guide.md

 > The `FMatrix::operator*` composed matrices in the opposite of the normal order.
 If you wanted a matrix that transforms by `A` then by `B`, Unreal would want you to multiply `A * B`.
 You would otherwise multiply `B * A` in `glm`.
 >
 > (This may no longer be true, but it has ultimately proven safer to use `glm::dmat4` over Unreal's built-in matrix.)

+## Documentation

+Documentation is generated by Doxygen before being published [online](https://cesium.com/learn/cesium-unreal/ref-doc).
+Therefore, any public API should be documented with Doxygen-compatible comments that follow the standards put forth by [Cesium Native](https://github.com/CesiumGS/cesium-native/blob/main/doc/topics/style-guide.md#-documentation).

+**EXCEPTION**: avoid the use of `@copydoc` in Cesium for Unreal.
+This is because Unreal Engine uses the comments to generate tooltips for object properties and Blueprints functions.
+When the user hovers over such items, the tooltip will include the comment text verbatim.
+While this isn't a problem for most comments, for `@copydoc` the documentation is essentially missing for that item.
+Manually copy the documentation.

 ## File Organization